The V Programming Language 0.4 beta

 v -o hello.js hello.v

-They can also be compiled to WASM (for now with Emscripten).
+They can also be compiled to WASM (for now with Emscripten, but native WASM support is planned).
 V compiler compiled to WASM and running V programs by translating them to JavaScript:

 v-wasm.vercel.app